davidask/Futures/README.md

 ## Usage

-When a function returns a `Future<T>`, you can either decide to observe it directly, or continue with more asynchronous tasks.
+When a function returns a `Future<Value>`, you can either decide to observe it directly, or continue with more asynchronous tasks.
 For observing, you use:

 * `whenResolved`, if you're interested in both a value and a rejection error
 * `whenFulfilled`, if you only care about the values